ShalekLab/alexandria/docs/dropseq_cumulus.md

 ![](imgs/csv.png)

 To verify that the paths you listed in the file are correct, you can navigate to your Google bucket and locate your sequence data files.
 Click on each file to view its URI (gsURL), which should resemble the format `gs://<bucket ID>/path/to/file.fastq.gz` in the case of `gzip`-compressed FASTQ files (regular FASTQ files are fine too).
-The locations you should enter in the path columns of your input_csv_file can be the entire URI or all of the characters following the bucket ID and trailing slash, in this case `path/to/file.fastq.gz`.
+The locations you should enter in the path columns of your Alexandria Sheet can be the entire URI or all of the characters following the bucket ID and trailing slash, in this case `path/to/file.fastq.gz`.
 ![](imgs/scp/bucket2.png)

-### Formatting your input_csv_file for bcl2fastq
+### Formatting your Alexandria Sheet for bcl2fastq

 Due to legal requirements, the default Docker image for bcl2fastq workflow made by the Cumulus Team is privately available for use by Broad Institute affiliates.
 Affiliates must create a Docker account using their broadinstitute.org email address, download [Docker Desktop](https://www.docker.com/products/docker-desktop), and log in through typing `docker login` in their terminal.
 Only then can you launch the bcl2fastq workflow on Alexandria or Terra.

 If you are not an affiliate, you can either [create and reference your own Docker image](bcl2fastq) or you can download the Bcl2Fastq software [here](https://support.illumina.com/downloads/bcl2fastq-conversion-software-v2-20.html) and run it locally on a computer with plenty of disk space.
 If you chose the latter, once you get your FASTQs you can see the above section for writing a csv to process them.

-Write your input_csv_file in a text editor or a spreadsheet manipulation program such as Microsoft Excel and save your file as a comma-separated value (.csv) file.
-The input_csv_file must have column headers and contains the following in whatever order:
+Write your Alexandria Sheet in a text editor or a spreadsheet manipulation program such as Microsoft Excel and save your file as a comma-separated value (.csv) file.
+The Alexandria Sheet must have column headers and contains the following in whatever order:

 ```eval_rst
 ..
 Important::